Criminology

 Emailed DPRs must be in the following format and look like the example below:

-ONCE STUDENTS ARE REGISTERED FOR SPRING 26 INTERNSHIP, they must quickly complete the tutorial and also upload one of the following, depending on circumstances:
+ONCE STUDENTS ARE REGISTERED FOR THE MAY/JUNE 26 INTERNSHIP, they must quickly complete the tutorial and also upload one of the following documents, depending on circumstances:

 Placement requests and Self Placements are not processed until students have completed the tutorial, and submited a resume and cover letter that comply with the posted instructions.